-For board rentals and surf gear.
-Owner Stan Lawrence is an expert surfer, and he opened the Big Island's first surf shop in 1972.
+Board rentals, surf gear, and advice from owner Stan Lawrence, who opened the Big Island's first surf shop in 1972.

 Pacific Tsunami Museum

-You cannot understand Hilo without knowing her history as a two-time tsunami survivor in 1946 and 1960.
-This nonprofit museum might seem...
+You cannot understand Hilo without knowing its history as a two-time tsunami survivor (1946 and 1960).
+This seemingly modest museum is...

-The resurrected, historic Palace Theater is Hilo's cultural crown jewel.
-Its eclectic programming includes arthouse and silent films (accompanied by the house organ), music and dance concerts, Broadway musicals and various cultural festivals (ticket prices vary).
-Every Wednesday morning (11am to noon) it hosts 'Hawaiʻiana Live' (adult/child $5/free), a touching, small-town intro to Hawaiian culture through storytelling, film, music, oli (chant) and hula.
+This historic theater is Hilo's cultural crown jewel.
+Its eclectic programming includes arthouse and silent films (accompanied by the house organ), music and dance concerts, Broadway musicals and cultural festivals.
+On Wednesday morning (11am to noon) it hosts 'Hawaiʻiana Live' (adult/child $5/free), a touching, small-town intro to Hawaiian culture through storytelling, film, music, oli (chant) and hula.